lemlac/mulem/docs/reference.md

 ## Operators

 The philosophy of Mulang is that symbols should be easy to recognize and understand.
 Generally, keywords are preferred over symbols to make it easier to read, but symbols can also help make code easier to both write and read at times.
-Many are semantically grouped based on their contextual usage, for example `*` and `/` relate to math, `%` relates to bitwise operators, `?` relates to options, `&` relates to tuples, etc..
+Many are semantically grouped based on their contextual usage, for example `*` and `/` relate to math, `?` relates to options, `&` relates to tuples, etc..
 There's also a common pattern where repeating an operator gives you a more technical or complex version of that operator, for example: `+` addition vs `++` concatenation, `*` multiplication vs `**` exponentiation, `/` division vs `//` floor division, and `%` standard modulo vs `%%` floor division modulo.

 Mulang will check any combination of symbols greedily until the next space or word except for the reserved comment token (`--`).
 For example `++` would be different from `+ +`, but `++--` would be considered `++` and a comment `--`.
 Spaces are required between multiple symbolic operators, much like how spaces are required between words.
 Symbol characters include any ASCII character that isn't alphanumeric, whitespace, quotation marks, delimiters, or brackets—in other words these symbols: `~!@#$%^&*-+=|\:<.>/?`.